A bipartisan Buttigieg effect? The people of this gorgeous island country say yes

 Courtesy of the Malta Tourism Authority

 Today, the ancient Maltese can speak only through their stones.
 Modern Maltese people, however, have the "Times of Malta," the country's most widely circulated paper.
 The newspaper covered the Buttigieg primary campaign long before the former mayor of South Bend collected delegates in Iowa and New Hampshire.
 Language is front and center.
 One story described Buttigieg's own uphill efforts to explain the pronunciation of his name, which can be roughly translated to "lord of the poultry."
 And recent coverage points to the benefits for Maltese-Americans of the ongoing conversations about their ancestral language.
 "Malta has been living under the radar for so long," Maltese-American Joe Gauci told "Times of Malta" journalist Vanessa Conneely.
-"Now people are discovering our diamond in the Mediterranean Sea."
+"People are discovering our diamond in the Mediterranean Sea."

 Some Maltese-Americans understood the candidate's struggles all too well.
 "Growing up with the name Buttigieg was interesting," Michigan resident Lisa Buttigieg-LiGreci explained to Conneely.
 "No one ever heard of it or could pronounce it."